Web Scraping With LangChain & Oxylabs API

 By directly calling the API to scrape any URL and passing the data to LangChain

-First off, install the necessary libraries.
+First off, install the necessary libraries for all three integration methods at once.
 For the sake of the tutorial, we’ll use GPT models provided by OpenAI, but you can use any sort of model supported by the LangChain framework.
-Run the following pip command:

-pip install -qU langchain-oxylabs langchain-openai langgraph requests python-dotenv
+pip install -U langchain-oxylabs "langchain[openai]" langgraph langchain-mcp-adapters requests python-dotenv

 Next, save your Oxylabs credentials and the LLM key as environment variables.
 You can easily do so by creating a .env file in your project’s directory and storing the authentication details as shown below: